pandier/intellij-discord-rp/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: "\U0001F41E Bug report"
 about: Found a bug?
-We'll fix it as soon as possible!
+It'll be fixed as soon as possible!
 title: ''
 labels: 'type: bug'
 assignees: ''